Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-Fig.~\ref{nanopillar}a is a schematic illustrating the concept of the nanopillars that we have studied.
-They are patterned from gradient-doped FeRh epilayers grown on MgO substrates with a NiAl buffer layer to ensure epitaxial growth, from which a bottom contact is formed.
+Fig.~\ref{nanopillar}a schematically illustrates the nanopillars that we have studied.
+They were patterned from gradient-doped FeRh epilayers grown on MgO substrates with a NiAl buffer layer to ensure epitaxial growth, from which a bottom contact is formed.
 A top contact is made using a polycrystalline Au flying bridge.
 A scanning electron micrograph of a completed device is shown in Fig.~\ref{nanopillar}b.
-The dopants are Pd, which reduces $T_\mathrm{t}$, and Ir, which causes $T_\mathrm{t}$ to rise\cite{Kouvel1966,Barua2013b}.
-The doping gradient is arranged so that the epilayer is Pd-rich close to the NiAl buffer and Ir-rich near to its top surface, leading to a gradient in $T_\mathrm{t}$ through the nanopillar height\cite{LeGraet2015}.
-Fig.~\ref{nanopillar}c shows a TEM image of a cross-section from a continuous FeRh doped film grown in the same way together with an elemental map showing the doping gradient.
+The dopants are Pd, which reduces $T_\mathrm{t}$, and Ir, which causes $T_\mathrm{t}$ to rise\cite{Kouvel1966,Barua2013b}, arranged with a gradient so that the epilayer is Pd-rich close to the NiAl buffer and Ir-rich near to its top surface, leading to a gradient in $T_\mathrm{t}$ through the nanopillar height\cite{LeGraet2015}.
+Further details of the growth and patterning methods are given in the Supplementary Information.
+Fig.~\ref{nanopillar}c shows a transmission electron microscopy cross-section from an unpatterned gradient-doped FeRh film grown in the same way, together with an elemental map confirming the doping gradient.
 The consequence of this gradient is that for a wide range of temperatures, a height within the nanopillar can be found where the temperature corresponds to the local $T_\mathrm{t}$, and a horizontal phase boundary then separates the nanopillar into a FM region below that height and an AF region above it.
-The exact height at which the phase boundary forms can be selected by changing the temperature.